manojbmgr/Assignment4React/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
 ## Rejection 1
 <mark>## Mentor feedback: When you store todo data in local Storage then there is no need to use useContext feature.
 It is used when you have multiple files.
 Okay, while there was instruction to use useContext</mark>
+## Task
+Set Up the Project:
+Create a new React app.
+Install React Bootstrap and import its CSS.
+Functional Components:
+To-Do Context: Create a TodoContext to manage the shared state of the to-do list.
+Input Component: Handle adding a new to-do item.
+List Component: Display the list of to-dos and delete functionality.
+Persistent Storage:
+Use useEffect to:
+Load the to-do list from localStorage when the app initializes.
+Save the to-do list to localStorage whenever it changes.
+React Context:
+Create a context provider that encapsulates the app's state and actions.
+Consume the context in child components.
+(for example: pass add todo , delete todo through context provider and use them) Bonus Tasks (Optional):
+Add a "Clear All" button to remove all to-dos.
+Implement a search bar to filter the displayed to-dos.

+Submission Guidelines:- Deploy your react app using netlify and share both deployed link and your github repo link

 ### Live URL netlify
 [https://warm-puffpuff-cc0520.netlify.app/](https://warm-puffpuff-cc0520.netlify.app/)